WSA-admin/WSARetention/QUICK_START.md

 ### Getting Help

 1. Check the full README.md for detailed documentation
-2. Review the ANALYSIS_SUMMARY.md for interpretation guidance
+2. Review the [Executive Summary](docs/analysis/executive-summary.md) for interpretation guidance
+3. Browse the [Complete Documentation](docs/README.md) for all guides and resources
-3. Examine the JSON files in `reports/` for raw data
+4. Examine the JSON files in `reports/` for raw data

 ## Next Steps